The Catalan legislature

 No hay anuncios

 It is true that an important part of the ecclesiastical hierarchy in Catalonia fraternized with power, as Cattini says, and this explains why Torras i Bages often found himself alone.
-Also for the defense of preaching in Catalan, which adds to the Hispanization with the appointment of non-Catalan bishops.
+Also for the defense of preaching in Catalan, which adds to the Hispanization with appointments of non-Catalan bishops.
 "The bishop has absolute power and, therefore, the campaign "We want Catalan bishops", opines de Riquer.